1. Activities of everyday living

 As children, refine these life skills and develop independence, their self-esteem grows and simultaneously the ability to concentrate.
 This in terms creates the opportunity for social awareness exercises by caring for the environment such as wiping tables prior to having food or cleaning the table, planting and watering the plants.
 We, also encourage children to bring in their own food, which they chop and share with others during snack time.
 This quite naturally, develops a sense of responsibility and consideration for others in a very positive manner.

-Common courtesy towards others are by daily exercises of “grace and courtesy” results in gaining important social skills.
+Common courtesy towards others is gained in the form of daily routines of “grace and courtesy” results in gaining important social skills.
 Children not only prepare and share fruit snack, but between them also set the table.
 Slowly, but surely, the children at the setting start to learn how their environment is organized; where to find activities, how to organise their workspace and their materials.
 The children learn that everything has its own place and to approach each task in an orderly way.
 Once they complete an activity, it for example is put away so their friends can use it next.

 From an overall perspective these activities play a very important role in our curriculum as it brings many skills to live through play in a friendly and positive environment, resulting in the development of independence, fine motor skills, concentration, self-esteem, social awareness, social skills, intelligence and a sense of order and self-control.